dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app-mac/adding-controller.md

 ---
-title: Adding a controller to an ASP.NET Core MVC app
+title: Adding a controller to an ASP.NET Core MVC app with Visual Studio for Mac
 author: rick-anderson
 description: How to add a controller to a basic ASP.NET Core MVC app using Visual Studio of Mac
 manager: wpickett